 One of the most important items of protective gear is also probably the least used by street riders: a back protector.

-And I can understand why -- wearing a dedicated protector adds yet another step to the ride prep routine and, to be frank, most of those back protectors with a belt and suspenders are pretty uncomfortable.
+And to be frank, most of those back protectors with a belt and suspenders are pretty uncomfortable.

 On the other hand, the vast majority of the back "protection" that comes in the jackets we've reviewed is absolute junk.